 Many people initially thought his suicide was an April Fool’s Joke, and it took a while for it to sink in that Rozz was really gone.

-Now, 20 years later, April 1st falls on Easter Sunday—a fitting holiday to mark the anniversary of Christian Death’s legendary frontman.
+20 years later, April 1st fell on Easter Sunday—a fitting holiday that marked the anniversary of Christian Death’s legendary front man.
 And if you think that is morbid, yes it is, but certainly something Rozz would laugh at.

 Suicide is no joke however, nor is depression.